 We are offering this training in a tiered-pricing model:

 - Supporter – $3,880

 For people who can afford to pay a little more, the extra you give covers a part of the cost for those who cannot.

-For those with constrained finances, we also offer a limited number of scholarships.
-Scholarship applications are evaluated based on economic need, identification with a disproportionately impacted group by trauma and incarceration, and the likelihood to apply the knowledge and skills learned in service to the community.
-You will find the scholarship application here.
+For those with constrained finances, we will offer a limited number of scholarships.
+Scholarship applications are evaluated based on economic need, identification with a disproportionately impacted group by trauma and incarceration, and the likelihood of applying the knowledge and skills learned in service to the community.
+Click here for the Scholarship Application.

-Payment plans are also available with a 25% down payment and the balance paid between three and six months.
-Look for the Flexible Payment Plan button in our store: https://shop.prisonyoga.org/collections/training/products/yoga-social-justice-and-leadership-200-ytt.
+Personalized payment plans are also available with a 25% down payment and the balance paid in up to 12 months.

 Other Frequently Asked Questions